 NOTE: This article contains personal opinions.

-Today I read an online message from a reader of this newsletter in which she bemoaned the quality of genealogy information found on the Internet.
-She went on at some length to say that the information found online is full of inaccuracies, is posted by people who don't know what they are doing, and that "genealogy information found on the Internet should never be trusted."
+Today I received an email message from a reader of this newsletter in which she bemoaned the quality of genealogy information found on the Internet.
+She went on at some length to say that the information found online is full of inaccuracies, is posted by people who don’t know what they are doing, and that “all genealogy information found on the Internet should never be trusted.”

 I was sympathetic to what she wrote until that last part.
 NEVER be trusted?